24mx/codetest/README.md

         - Delete one post by id

-The REST service should support the following resources (swagger, can be viewd in editor.swagger.io)
+The REST service should support the following resources (swagger, can be viewed in editor.swagger.io)
 --------------------------------------------------------------------------------
 ```
 swagger: "2.0"